Summer Shaw: Storylines

-Later, Max convinced O.B. to leave with Summer, saying that she is the best thing that's ever happened to him.
+Later, Max convinces O.B. to leave with Summer, saying that she is the best thing that's ever happened to him.
 They race to the bus station in the MOBs van, arriving just as the bus is about to leave.
-O.B. hopped on the bus and tells Summer that she only asked him twice to leave and everyone knows that it's three times for luck.
-After a hug and a kiss, they departed for London with Max looking on.
+O.B. hops on the bus and tells Summer that she only asked him twice to leave and everyone knows that it's three times for luck.
+After a hug and a kiss, they depart for London with Max looking on.

 After arriving in London, Summer sets about trying to find Andrew Lloyd Webber so that she can try to get a part in one of his musicals.

 On 1 February 2008, despite her nerves during an audition, Summer has successfully been offered a part of Maria in The Sound Of Music, one of Andrew Lloyd Webber's musicals.

 On 15 February 2008, Summer made her exit from Hollyoaks, leading a new life to star in one of Andrew Lloyd Webber's musicals.
 But with O.B.'s second thoughts about moving out, Summer realises she has to start a new life alone, even without him.

 On 28 February 2008, O.B. chased his dream and him and Summer got back together, with him remaining in London with her to start their new life.
 This is the last time she is seen onscreen.